hyprwm/hyprpaper/README.md

 # IPC
 You can use `hyprctl hyprpaper` (if on Hyprland) to issue a keyword, for example
 ```
- <-- yes use quotes around desired monitor and wallpaper

-Example:
+#Example:

-If wallpaper is stored on local desktop in directory ~/Pictures
+#If wallpaper is stored on local desktop in directory ~/Pictures

-make sure you have already preloaded desired wallpaper in hyprpaper.conf:
+#make sure you have already preloaded desired wallpaper in hyprpaper.conf:
 preload = ~/Pictures/myepicpng.png
 preload = ~/Pictures/myepicpngToo.png
 preload = ~/Pictures/myDAYUMepicpng.png
-... continue as desired, but be mindful of impact on memory
+#... continue as desired, but be mindful of impact on memory

 Now moving to hyprland.conf